Forget VC money. This company wants to loan you up to $10 million

 Combining $250 million of that amount with other funds, Clearbanc promises to invest a billion dollars in 2019 in 2,000 companies, mainly e-commerce companies.
 That’s up from $143 million invested in 2018 and $17 million in 2017.

 Clearbanc isn’t the first company to offer fixed-fee financing without taking equity, says Robert Le, senior analyst at PitchBook, a data provider for the private and public equity markets.
 Seattle-based Lighter Capital began lending in 2012, although it focuses on business-to-business companies.
-Lighter’s fees range from 35% to 100%.
+Lighter requires customers to pay back the principle, plus from 35% to 100% over three to five years.
 CEO BJ Lackland says the company will fund 200 deals worth about $70 million in 2019.
 A startup called Corl has repayment rates typically ranging from 10% to 50% (sometimes more).

 “At 6%, even at 12%, I do not think that’s a good return for the backers,” Le contends.
 Clearbanc counters that its automated, AI-driven approval system allows it to finance a high volume of safe-bet companies.
 “We’re structured in a way that we need almost all of our companies to succeed,” says D’Souza.

-Clearbanc is on track to make at least $1.5 billion in revenue for 2019 and is “close” to profitable, says Michele Romanow, Clearbanc’s president and another of its five cofounders.
+Clearbanc clients are on track to make at least $1.5 billion in revenue for 2019, says the company.
+Clearbanc will not reveal its own revenue, but is “close” to profitable, says Michele Romanow, Clearbanc’s president and another of its five cofounders.
 It’s also earned an endorsement from prominent entrepreneurs like media exec and pundit Gary Vaynerchuk, who have signed on to advise Clearbanc’s clients.

 Most of those clients are e-commerce companies—the sector Clearbanc’s team has the most experience in.
 Romanow herself cofounded five bootstrapped companies before age 33, including a kind of online-coupon app, called SnapSaves, that Groupon acquired in 2014.

-Note: Correction: A previous version of this story misstated Clearbanc’s expected 2019 revenue.